YuktiKholiwal/ai-sidebar/README.md

 5. AI will analyze the screenshot and respond

 ### Privacy Features
-- **PII Redaction**: Toggle the 🔒 button to mask sensitive information
 - **Local Storage**: All data stays on your device
 - **Secure API**: Keys stored locally, transmitted only to OpenRouter